yangmeng96/PilotSNA/README.md

 # Segmented Neural Network-Driven Risk Factor Aggregation

 This is the repo of Xueting Ding, Yang Meng, Liner Xiang's work.

+The pilot results and figrues are in folder "data/" and "figures/".

 ## To run the experiments: